 The carbon stake system is definitely cool.
 It can be quickly inserted into the decoy’s body for storage and deploys fast for quick setups.
 This eliminates the common, and highly annoying, issue of lost stakes.

 Old school.
 That was the consensus when we were evaluating the Gobbstopper Jake.
 It’s not as phony looking as the old collapsible foam decoys of yore, but it’s not in the same class of realism as most decoys in our test.
 The upside?
 It’s not in the same price category, either.
-At less than $45, this jake decoy is the least expensive here.
+This jake decoy is the least expensive here.
 The realism at 25 yards leaves plenty to be desired, but it does improve at 75 yards.
 Unless you’re hunting in areas with ultra-wary birds, this should fool excited gobblers just fine.